Client Deprecation in Confluent Cloud¶

 Minimal compatible baseline¶

 With the release of Kafka 4.0 in 2025, Confluent sets the new baseline for client protocol API versions to Kafka 2.1.0, which was released in November 2018.
-As a result, clients connecting to new brokers must use compatible API versions.
+As a result, clients connecting to new clusters must use compatible API versions.

 The following chart describes the minimal compatible versions of some popular client libraries: